-- Know how the information we work with is classified and handle it appropriately; - Access only the information to which we are authorized and only to the extent that is necessary for business purposes; - Share, transmit, transport or otherwise disclose information only to those authorized to receive it and with a legitimate business need to know; and - Promptly seek guidance anytime we are unsure of how to handle the information.
+- Know how the information we work with is classified and handle it appropriately; - Access only the information to which we are authorized and only to the extent that is necessary for business purposes; - Share, transmit, transport, or otherwise disclose information only to those authorized to receive it and with a legitimate business need to know; and - Promptly seek guidance anytime we are unsure of how to handle the information.

-It is important to be mindful of these obligations when using the telephone, fax, email, mobile devices and other electronic means of storing and transmitting information.
-Sensitive information should not be discussed in public areas where it can be overheard, read in public places or left or discarded where it can be retrieved by others.
+It is important to be mindful of these obligations when using telephone, fax, email, mobile devices, and other electronic means of storing and transmitting information.
+Sensitive information should not be discussed in public areas where it can be overheard, read in public places, or left or discarded where it can be retrieved by others.
 We should be careful not to share or disclose sensitive information when using social media or engaging in other online activities.
-Sensitive information about the Company, its clients, its personnel, vendors or others who have entrusted such information with the Company should not be used for personal gain.
+Sensitive information about the Company, its clients, its personnel, vendors, or others who have entrusted such information with the Company should not be used for personal gain.

 When ceasing employment or association with the Company, each of us has a continuing obligation to safeguard any sensitive information obtained or created while employed or retained by the Company.
 Assume that any information you possess about the Company, whether about the Company's workforce, clients, projects, technologies, systems, etc., is sensitive and should be protected from disclosure.
-Return any Company property you have been issued or received, such as files, records, manuals, mobile or other electronic devices, badges or keys.